 In upcoming sessions, group topics being offered include:

-Exploring Empathy teaches youth how to be thoughtful, compassionate, and sensitive to others by developing skills to understand emotions, perspectives and ways to treat others with respect.
-Covered by Medicaid and most major insurances.
+This six week group will help participants learn how to be thoughtful, compassionate, and sensitive to others by developing skills to understand emotions, perspectives, and ways to treat others with respect.
+Covered by Medicaid and most major health plans.